 A writ of execution, or execution, is the final notice for the resident to leave the premises.
 In Rhode Island, a constable can execute it immediately or after a few days.

-This is an outline of the eviction process in Rhode Island.
+This is an outline of the state’s eviction process.
 If you have a question or need expert help in evicting your resident, Stonelink Property Management can help.
+Not only that, but we cover all aspects of property management.
+If you want assistance marketing your property, collecting rent, or doing maintenance, we’re here for you.

 Stonelink Property Management is one of the fastest-growing property management companies in Rhode Island and Southeastern Massachusetts.
+We’ve been helping landlords like you for a decade.
 Get in touch to learn more!

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.